Browsed by

 • 1tsp chili powder

-Pork Loin with Creamy Mustard (Sheet Pan)
+Pork Loin with Rosemary Roasted Root Veggies & Apple (Sheet Pan)

-plus Rosemary Roasted Root Veggies & Apple
+Pork Loin with Rosemary Roasted Root Veggies & Apple (Sheet Pan)

 Yield: 2